 When the temperatures begin to drop, you'll be thankful you have a pair of fur-lined boots in your arsenal.
 Because women's snow boot styles are a bit wider than others, you'll want to make sure you wear them with a slim-fitting pair of pants that can tuck fully inside — think an active, seamless style of leggings or a skinny jean Either way, you'll be ready for whatever Mother Nature throws at you.

 The most classic of boot styles is a traditional riding boot, which hits just at or below the knee.
 This style is great because not only does it look good on almost all body types but it's also easy to pair with most outfits.
 Put tall women's boots together with an above-the-knee skirt and a pair of tights or with slim-fit jeans that slide comfortably inside your boots.

 Is wet weather in your forecast?
 Have no fear.
 You can easily wear rain boots without completely abandoning all fashion sense.
 To do so, make your boots the center of your outfit by buying them in a bold color to inspire the rest of your outfit.
 Pick a brightly colored women's raincoat or umbrella that plays off the color in your boots, so the weather won't rain on your parade.

 In a word, no. Depending on what type of women's boots you want to wear, you can most certainly find an outfit that suits your style.
-Certain clothing choices lend themselves well to particular boot styles because they help create the illusion of longer legs, while pairing the wrong type of boot with an outfit can make for a choppy or disproportioned body.
-Stick to this style guide for what to wear with different boot styles, but most importantly, wear something that makes you feel comfortable and confident.
+Certain clothing choices lend themselves well to particular boot styles because they help create the illusion of longer legs while pairing the wrong type of boot with an outfit can make for a choppy or disproportioned body.
+Stick to this style guide for what to wear with different styles of boots, but most importantly, wear something that makes you feel comfortable and confident.